-Amongst all the medical specialist, it is the GP or family doctor that has an especially close and trusted, long term relationship with you, and knows you best.
+Amongst all the medical specialist, it is the GP or family doctor that has an especially close and trusted, long term relationship with you and your family, and knows you best.

 As they are specialists in having a wide knowledge of medicine, they have to use their skills, judgment and experience to decide when it is safe not to refer to a specialist for help and when help is needed, sometimes urgently.